ruizhangslc2017-create/32bitos/README.md

 int 3

-Eventually your kernel should be able to do:
+Eventually my kernel should be able to do:

 idt_initialize();
 terminal_writestring("IDT loaded\n");